syosan/letslink/LetslinkAndroidInstallationGuidance.md

 When you download Letslink from this link above, the device might possibly remind you the risk or warn you it might be harmful, choose download anyway to continue the download (According to the differences of mobile devices, the remind preferences would be different, just click trust to complete the download task.
 In some cases, the option ‘continue to download’ may be hidden in more options, and click more to choose continue to download)

-Note: The warnings come from mobile system, app installation from the sources which untrusted or unknown by the original system will receive the warnings, as a result please **make sure you download the app from the midea.com domain**.
-And we declare again, Midea do not collect or use User's information without permission for any illegal or commercial purposes.
+Note: The warnings come from mobile system, app installation from the sources which untrusted or unknown by the original system will receive the warnings, as a result please **make sure you download the app from the https://github.com/syosan/letslink.git**.
+And we declare again, Letslink Development Team do not collect or use User's information without permission for any illegal or commercial purposes.
 This is the privacy agreement of Letslink, please check.

 [Letslink Privacy Agreement](https://mapsales.midea.com/LetslinkPrivateEN.html)